zammad/zammad/BREAKING_CHANGES.md

 ## 7.2

+### Deleting organizations via API by agents is deprecated

+`DELETE /api/v1/organizations/:id` has historically been permitted to users with only the `ticket.agent` permission.
+This is now deprecated and will be restricted to `admin.organization` in Zammad 7.3.

+⚠️ API integrations that delete organizations using an agent token should be updated to use an account with `admin.organization`.

 ### Knowledge Base search index: new `publication_state` field

 Issue #6142 adds a "Suggested searches" shortcut menu to the Knowledge Base search.